Marielle Leiboff, Soprano

 Soprano

-Marielle Leiboff is an American soprano celebrated for her vocal expression and emotional storytelling.
-Born and raised on Long Island, New York, Marielle is currently based in San Francisco, where she continues to expand her artistic presence in both traditional and contemporary repertoire.
+Marielle Leiboff is an American soprano recognized for her commitment to vocal technique and expression.
+Born and raised on Long Island, New York, she is currently based in San Francisco, where she continues to develop her artistic voice across both traditional and contemporary repertoire.

-Marielle earned her Bachelor’s degree from The Blair School of Music at Vanderbilt University, graduating Magna cum laude, and completed her Master’s degree at the San Francisco Conservatory of Music, studying under Catherine Cook.
-Her recent performances include the roles of “Paquette” in Candide and “The Barigoule” in Pauline Viardot’s Cendrillon at the San Francisco Conservatory of Music, “Iris” in Semele, and “Cendrillon” in Viardot’s Cendrillon with Vanderbilt Opera Theater.
+Marielle earned her Bachelor of Music degree magna cum laude from the Blair School of Music at Vanderbilt University and completed her Master of Music degree at the San Francisco Conservatory of Music, where she studied with Catherine Cook.
+Her recent operatic roles include “Paquette” in Bernstein’s Candide and “The Barigoule” in Pauline Viardot’s Cendrillon at the San Francisco Conservatory of Music, as well as “Iris” in Handel’s Semele and the title role in Viardot’s Cendrillon with Vanderbilt Opera Theater.